KHard2Bme/Python-Project-Template/Quant_README.md

 ### In addition to the app having high ratings and positive sentiments, reviewers also had many positive words in the reviews for the app.

+### Lets now take a look at two random author app versions to see how many reviews each has and how they compare with each other; 4.73.0.3 and 3.9.4.0.

 ### Question 4: Based off the findings from the distribution of author apps versions chart, which version has the most reviews and which has the least?
 ![D](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/5734672d-590e-4049-b398-680937bfb881)